Social Thinking's Mission

 The Concept of Social Thinking: It’s Tied to Social Skills and Academics

 Social thinking is the process by which we interpret the thoughts, beliefs, intentions, emotions, knowledge and actions of another person along with the context of the situation to understand that person’s experience.
 If we are engaging or sharing space with another person, we use this information to determine how to respond to affect the thoughts that person has about us to achieve our social goals (such as being friendly to maintain a friendship, acting generous to impress a date, and seeming unfriendly to deflect attention when walking alone late at night, etc.).
 Social thinking is our meaning maker - it allows us to interpret the deeper meaning behind what others do in the world, and (if the situation calls for it) prompts us with how to respond.
-A person’s social thinking ability has a considerable affect on his or her relationships and success in school and at work.
+A person’s social thinking ability has a considerable effect on his or her relationships and success in school and at work.
 It affects the person’s social skills, perspective taking, self-awareness, self-regulation, critical thinking, social problem solving, play skills, reading comprehension, written expression, ability to learn and work in a group, organizational skills, etc.

 We practice social thinking all day long, in typical social interactions (like conversations) and in a wide variety of other contexts.
 Essentially, we use social thinking whenever we think about the perspective of another person.
 For example,